SMCR Model of Communication- David Berlo’s SMCR Model of Communication

 People accept messages through seeing.
 It is one of the crucial channels in nonverbal communication.
 People take less than one second to judge others by seeing their appearance.
 The audiences form a conception of the speaker based on body movement, facial expression, eye contact, and gesture.
 A proverb says that people can lie, but eyes never lie.
 It means people believe what they see more than what they hear.

 For example, a lecturer asks students about their final exam.
-The student reply that it was an excellent exam; however, the student looks very worried while interacting with the lecturer.
+The student replied that it was an excellent exam; however, the student looked very worried while interacting with the lecturer.
 So, the lecturer does not believe the statement due to seeing the worried face.
 Watching television is another example of seeing channels in communication.

 Touching

 Touch refers to an effective nonverbal communication channel that conveys messages through touching.
 It is also known as Haptics in Nonverbal Communication.
-The most common example of touching channels in communication is holding hands, hugging, tickling, and kissing.
+The most common examples of touching channels in communication are holding hands, hugging, tickling, and kissing.
 These touching styles represent different messages.

 Smelling

 Smelling is another channel of the intrapersonal communication process.
 The intrapersonal communication process means communicating with yourself.
 It is also known as olfactics nonverbal communication.
 People judge others based on the Fragrance they have used.
 A good smell creates a positive attitude toward the person.
 The perspiration odors form a negative perception of the person.
+A good fragrance represents a good personality.

 For example, people smell flowers and fragrances to identify whether the flavor is good or bad.